Useful Notes: Augusto Pinochet

 - While it is never explicitly confirmed, the unnamed South American country in Death and the Maiden, if often identified as Chile under Pinochet.

 - Machuca is about two friends, one poor and one wealthy, living through the last days of the Allende presidency, and the first days of the coup d'etat.
 The richer friend, Gonzalo Infante, eventually abandons the poorer one, Pedro Machuca, in order to save himself from Pinochet's soldiers during the clearing out of a ghetto.

-- Dawson Isla 10, is a historical drama about the lives of Allende's former cabinent members who were imprisoned on the titular islands by the Chilean Navy in the aftermath of the coup d'etat.
+- Dawson Isla 10, is a historical drama about the lives of Allende's former cabinet members who were imprisoned on the titular islands by the Chilean Navy in the aftermath of the coup d'etat.

-- Post Mortem, set during the coup itself, is about a pathologist's assistant, trying desperately to track down his lover, who has vanished in the coup, even as the military forces him to cover up the causes of death of the people whose bodies are piling up in his mortuary.
+- Post Mortem, set during the coup itself, is about a pathologist's assistant trying desperately to track down his lover who has vanished in the coup, even as the military forces him to cover up the causes of death of the people whose bodies are piling up in his mortuary.

-- The Battle of Chile: A three-part documentary from the same director as Nostalgia for the Light, chronicling Chile's history from the end of the Allende government, through the coup d'etat.
+- The Battle of Chile, a three-part documentary from the same director as Nostalgia for the Light, chronicling Chile's history from the end of the Allende government through the coup d'etat.

-- The novella By Night in Chile is set in Pinochet's Chile, and features the general, portraying him as a petty man engaged in one upmanship with the dead Allende, claiming to be more educated than the dead president.
+- The novella By Night in Chile is set in Pinochet's Chile, and features the dictator, portraying him as a petty man engaged in one upmanship with the dead Allende, claiming to be more educated than the dead President.
 The novella is told from the point of view of Father Urrutia, a dying priest who was once chosen to give Pinochet and his other top generals lessons on Marxism.

-- The novella Distant Star, from the same author as By Night in Chile, tells the story of Alberto Ruiz-Tagle, a Chilean airman and would be poet who is gradually revealed as one of the architects of Pinochet's regime.
+- The novella Distant Star, from the same author as By Night in Chile, tells the story of Alberto Ruiz-Tagle, a Chilean airman and would-be poet who is gradually revealed as one of the architects of Pinochet's regime.